Updated on July 16, 2017

 I dedicate this blog to my Dakota and White ancestors whose history should be as accurate, as balanced and as respectful as possible.

 My grandfather’s parents, grandparents and at least 3 of his great-grandparents were involved on all sides of the Dakota War in 1862.
-It isn’t possible to count all of my grandfather’s Dakota and White uncles, aunts and cousins who were also involved.
+It isn’t possible to count all of his Dakota and White uncles, aunts and cousins who were also involved.

-- Some were mixed-bloods living among the Indians and among the Whites
+- Some were mixed-bloods living among the Dakota and among the Whites

-- Some were taken captive by the Indians
+- Some were taken captive by the hostile Dakota

 - Two were sentenced to hang in Mankato and were saved by President Lincoln